OperationSpark/snake-fsd/README.md

   > **HINT 1:** You need to make sure that the apple doesn't appear on _any_ piece of your snake.
 How did you check for collisions between the head and the body?
 A similar approach would be fitting here, but with two differences.
   >
-  > 1. You should be comparing the `apple` to the snake pieces instead of the head.
+  > 1. You should be comparing the `randomPosition` to the snake pieces instead of the head.
   > 2. This check _should_ check the entire snake and not ignore the head.

   > **HINT 2:** If the first hint wasn't enough, you need to use iteration _within_ the `while` loop.
 You are more than allowed to put a `for` loop inside of a `while` loop if you want to, and you can put a conditional statement inside of that as well if needed.